Vegan English Muffins are small round, yeast-leavened bread cooked in a hot skillet.

 - Bread Flour – or all-purpose flour.
 You can also use spelt flour or all-purpose gluten-free flour.

 - Almond milk – I prefer using unsweetened almond milk or any plant-based milk you like

 - Apple Cider Vinegar

 Then, add the vegan butter and bring the bowl in a microwave in 30-second bursts, stirring between, until vegan butter is melted.

-Now, stir in active dried yeast and sugar into the lukewarm milk.
+Now, stir in the active dried yeast and sugar into the lukewarm milk.
 Set aside 10 minutes until it becomes creamy and yeast has dissolved.